What Is Granite Used For In Minecraft

 Blending Granite with Other Materials

-For instance, you could use granite to create a decorative border around a doorway, or you could use granite slabs to add texture to a wall.
+To give you an idea, you could use granite to create a decorative border around a doorway, or you could use granite slabs to add texture to a wall.
 Consider using granite stairs to create interesting rooflines or to add depth to a staircase.
 By blending granite with other materials, you can create dynamic and visually appealing structures that stand out from the crowd.

 Using Granite in Different Biomes